ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Leader to issue any more aggregation jobs for additional reports that satisfy the query.
 These reports will be rejected by the Helper as described in
 {{input-share-validation}}.

+Changing an aggregate share's parameters is illegal, so if there are further PUT requests to the aggregate share with a different `AggregateShareReq`, the Helper MUST abort with error `invalidMessage`.

 Before completing the collection job, the Leader encrypts its aggregate share under the Collector's HPKE public key as described in